Our experience

 Commentators and speakers on sporting issues

-Ed Hawkins is a subject matter expert on gambling corruption and human trafficking in sports.
+Ed Hawkins is a subject matter expert on gambling corruption, human trafficking in sports and measuring sports governance.
 He has regularly appeared on live television and radio and spoken at conferences.

 Commentators and speakers on sporting issues